-Revenues are derived from online marketing services, listing services, e-commerce and other value-added services and products.
+Revenues are derived from online marketing services, e-commerce services, listing services and other value-added services and products.
 Revenue for each type of service and product sales is recognized only when the following criteria are met: a) persuasive evidence of an arrangement exists; b) price is fixed or determinable; c) delivery of services has occurred; and d) collectability is reasonably assured.